Agrylin

 This medication works only while you are taking it.
 If you stop taking anagrelide, the number of platelets in your blood quickly increases.
 Speak to your doctor before stopping this medication.

 If you miss a dose when you are just starting this medication, call your doctor or pharmacist for advice.
 If you miss a dose during long-term treatment, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.
+If you miss multiple doses in a row, contact your health care provider as soon as possible.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.